Robotics-BUT/BPC-PRP/src/4_others/text/2_cpp.md

 ### Coding Challenge

 Task: Create a simple program to manage student records, including adding and displaying students.
- - Use a Student class with properties for name, age, and grades.
+- Use a `Student` class with properties for name, age, and grades.
- - Store students in a std::vector.
+- Store students in a `std::vector`.
 - Implement a menu-driven program for user interaction.

 ```c++
 #include <iostream>